Motor racing-Better to be fast and in the wall than slow, says Wolff | Sports-Games

 Mercedes F1 boss Toto Wolff said Lewis Hamilton's and George Russell's Austrian Grand Prix qualifying crashes would hit the team in the pocket but he would rather have a quick car that went into the wall than one that was slow.
 The pair spun into the barriers one after the other in the final phase of Friday's qualifying for Saturday's sprint at the Spielberg circuit.

+The pair spun into the barriers one after the other in the final phase of Friday's qualifying for Saturday's sprint at the Spielberg circuit.
 Wolff said both cars were "pretty injured", and mechanics had been working tirelessly to fix them.

-"I think we had two floors, two gearboxes, we need to check, a rear wing.
-Lots of little bits and pieces," the Austrian told reporters on Saturday.
+Mercedes said seven-times world champion Hamilton had been switched to the spare chassis and both cars would be fitted with different gearboxes from the permitted pool, without any grid penalty.
+Floors and wings had been repaired or swapped out and the power units checked over, with nothing needing to be replaced.

 "Yesterday in the garage in the early evening it looked really like somebody dropped a Lego car on the floor.
-The mechanics are doing great work."
-Champions Mercedes struggled with a bouncing, 'porpoising' car in the early part of the season but are now starting to get on top of their problems and becoming more competitive.
+The mechanics are doing great work," Wolff told reporters on Saturday.
+The reigning champions struggled with a bouncing, 'porpoising' car in the early part of the season but are now starting to get on top of their problems and becoming more competitive.

 "I think the car is still tricky to drive," said Wolff.
 "Now we can actually fight for front positions, I'm really happy to see that they attack.
 "It's very rare that you see both drivers crashing out... they looked like synchronised swimmers, it was a good choreography," he joked.